Icemaker: Applications

-Sea water flake ice machine can make ice directly from the seawater.
+Sea water flake ice machines can make ice directly from the seawater.
 This ice can be used in the fast cooling of fish and other sea products.
 The fishing industry is the largest user of flake ice machines.
 Flake ice can lower the temperature of cleaning water and sea products, therefore it resists the growth of bacteria and keeps the seafood fresh.

 Because of its large contact and less damage with refrigerated materials, it is also applied in vegetable, fruit, and meat storing and transporting.

 In baking, during the mixing of flour and milk, flake ice can be added to prevent the flour from self-raising.

 In most cases of biosynthesis and chemosynthesis, flake ice is used to control the reaction rate and maintain the liveness.
 Flake ice is sanitary, clean with a rapid temperature reduction effect.

 Flake ice is used as the direct source of water in the concrete cooling process, more than 80% in weight.
 Concrete will not crack if has been mixed and poured at a constant and low temperature.

-Flake ice is also used for artificial snowing, so it is widely applied in ski resorts and entertainment parks.
+Flake ice is also used for artificial snow, so it is widely applied in ski resorts and entertainment parks.

 Cube icemaker

 Cube ice machines are classified as small ice machines, in contrast to tube ice machines, flake ice machines, or other ice machines.
 Common capacities range from 30 kg to 1755 kg.
 Since the emergence of cube ice machines in the 1970s, they have evolved into a diverse family of ice machines.

 Cube ice machines are commonly seen as vertical modular devices.
 The upper part is an evaporator, and the lower part is an ice bin.
 The refrigerant circulates inside pipes of a self-contained evaporator, where it conducts the heat exchange with water, and freezes the water into ice cubes.
+Once frozen, an ejection mechanism releases the cubes into a collection bin.
+Frigidaire ice makers introduced in various types such as under counter, countertop, and commercial models, cube ice makers cater to diverse settings including food and beverage industries, healthcare, and residential use.
 When the water is thoroughly frozen into ice, it is automatically released, and falls into the ice bin.

 Ice machines can have either a self-contained refrigeration system where the compressor is built into the unit, or a remote refrigeration system where the refrigeration components are located elsewhere, often the roof of the business.